JoergR75/rocm-7.0.1-cdna3-rdna4-docker-automated-deployment/README.md

 What it does:

-- Prints the PyTorch version and ROCm version.
+- Prints the PyTorch-, Pytorch HIP- and base ROCm version.
 - Checks if ROCm is available and how many GPUs are detected.
 - Displays the name of the first GPU (if available).
 - Creates two random 3×3 tensors directly on the GPU (if available).